Primary intestinal lymphangiectasia

 - Waldmann's disease

-lymph vessels supplying the lining of the small intestine.
-The cause of Waldmann disease is unknown.
-Signs of Waldmann disease include loss of lymphatic fluid into the gastrointestinal tract, protein-losing enteropathy, too little albumin in the blood, reduced levels of antibodies, and immunodeficiency.
-Symptoms include swelling in the legs and abdominal discomfort.
-For many patients, treatment of Waldmann disease involves long term diet therapy.Waldmann disease is a digestive disorder characterized abnormally enlarged
+lymph vessels supplying the lining of the small intestine are enlarged.
+The cause of the condition is still unknown.
+The signs and symptoms include swelling of the legs and abdominal discomfort, loss of lymphatic fluid into the gastrointestinal tract, protein-losing enteropathy, too little albumin in the blood, reduced levels of antibodies, and immunodeficiency.
+Treatment involves a special long-term diet.Primary intestinal lymphangiectasia is a digestive disorder in which the

 - The National Organization for Rare Disorders (NORD) is a federation of more than 130 nonprofit voluntary health organizations serving people with rare disorders.
 Click on the link to view information on this topic.